CS50Dartmouth21FS1/home/activities/activitygdb/README.md

 (gdb)
 ```

-Notice under the "Enb" column the second breakpoint is disabled.
+Notice under the `Enb` column the second breakpoint is disabled.

 At this point we've started `gdb` and told it about some breakpoints we want set, but we haven't actually started running our program.